ncavasin/responsive_websites/responsive_websites.wiki/Home.md

   * <strong>Blur</strong> the image.
 It's very powerful and good looking.
 You can blur the whole image or use an out-of-focus area of a photo as the blur => Make sure the text stays at the <strong>same position</strong> on all screen resolutions.

   * <strong>Floor-fade</strong> the image.
 It's a technique where an image subtly fades towards black at the bottom with white text written over it.
-It's unnoticeable and improves readibility a lot.
+It's unnoticeable and improves readibility a lot!

 ## Section 5 - The killer website project